midwest-manuscripts/peripheralmss/digitization/digitization_guidelines.md

     * Must be done on overhead scanner in  V-mode.
 Cannot be done easily with camera.
     * Scale and colorbar need to be made level with the page being scanned, to ensure both the book and the scale are in focus.
 Held up on foam blocks if possible; does require experimentation to make sure both book and scale are in focus.
     * Held open using finger, spatula, clips, etc. Nothing can be obscuring the text on the page when holding the item open.
+    * Scan both recto and verso of all items, even if blank.
     * Sundries used: Foam blocks wrapped in acid free paper, brick wrapped in acid free paper, weights for support, paper masking for item surrounds extended backing sheets, museum style non-glare glass plate
 * Loosely Bound
     * Small & Regular Sized Items
         * Must be done on overhead scanner if small enough to fit.
 Can use either V-mode or Flat Book mode if appropriate.
         * Held open using finger, spatula, etc. Nothing can be obscuring the text on the page when holding the item open.
+        * Scan both recto and verso of all items, even if blank.
         * Scale and colorbar need to be made level with the page being scanned, to ensure both the book and the scale are in focus.
 Held up on foam blocks if possible; does require experimentation to make sure both book and scale are in focus.
         * Scan to individual page edges including small borders.
     * Oversized items